hhansromero/metric-gathering-service/README.md

 ## Start Projects
 1. Download backend projects.
+2. Execute command "mvnw.cmd install" at the root path of springboot-service-commons in order to install the library in local maven.
-2. Startup each microservice in the following order: config-server, eureka-server, company-setting and gathering-metric.
+3. Startup each microservice in the following order: config-server, eureka-server, company-setting and gathering-metric.
    At this time you can test every available resources on company-setting and gathering-metric.
    Examples:
     * POST: localhost:8002/gathering/company